wp-cli/handbook/commands/comment/count.md

 # wp comment count

-Count comments, on whole blog or on a given post.
+Counts comments, on whole blog or on a given post.

 ### OPTIONS